Draakan/angularProject/README.md

 ## Try it

-Download this project, run `npm i` and `ng serve --open`.
+Download this project, run `npm i` and `ng serve --open`or visit https://home-money-a238b.firebaseapp.com.
 Use default login: draakan79@gmail.com and default password: zxvbm333A@ to see project with default data or you may register and then login and add some your's data

 ## Web API for this project